Main Menu

 Hypsiglena Cope 1860—Night Snakes

 Most records of Hypsiglena in our region were reported as H. torquata.
 However, Mulcahy (2008) recognized a number of species among populations previously recognized as H. torquata.
-At least three of these species occur now within our region.
-The Pleistocene records have been parceled out according to the modern distribution (with the exception of those from southeastern Arizona and southwestern New Mexico—see below).
+The Pleistocene records have been parceled out according to the modern distribution (with the exception of those from southeastern Arizona, southwestern New Mexico, and northern Sonora—see below).
 This is deemed by me to be the lesser of two evils (the other evil is just recognizing all to the generic level only).

 rule